viv1/viv1.github.io/_posts/2024-05-01-beginner-friendly-hands-on-guide-to-speed-up-nodejs-apps.md

 <!-- TOC --><a href="#" name="minification"></a>
 ## Minification
 Next, we will do some minification.
 Minification is a process to reduce the total size of file contents by removing characters and parts which are deemed useless for machines.
-FOr example, spaces in codes are simply a way for them to be readable by humans.
+For example, spaces in codes are simply a way for them to be readable by humans.
 However, from machine point of view,  these are harmless.
 Minification helps remove these additional spaces among other things.
 Let's use an external plugin to help minify further.

-Step 2:
+We will install a minimizer plugin:
 `npm install --save-dev terser-webpack-plugin`

 Now, add this in webpack.config.js under `modules.exports` and then run `npx webpack`: